anugnes/deminions/README.md

 # deminions

-This repository contains a selection of small scripts (minions) interacting with Gmail
+A collection of little scripts (Demus' minions)